- Rush Medical College, Chicago

 Before pursuing his medical degree, Dr. Bloom graduated magna cum laude with a bachelor’s degree in psychology from Loyola University in Chicago.

-Dr. Bloom is a member of the American Psychiatric Association and a member of the Illinois Psychiatric Society and the American Academy of Sleep Medicine.
+Dr. Bloom is a Life Member of the American Psychiatric Association and a member of the Illinois Psychiatric Society and the American Academy of Sleep Medicine.
 He is available to see patients at Midwestern three days a week.

 Dr. Bloom is married and has grown children, two of whom have advanced degrees in mental health.
 He has been a sailor and motorcyclist for many years.
 In January 2008, Dr. Bloom began to learn how to play the flute.
 In only a matter of a few short years, he has become skilled enough to play at an advanced level.